microsoft/NLU.DevOps/docs/AzurePipelines.md

 The `--tool-path` flag will install the CLI tool to `$(Agent.TempDirectory)/bin`.
 To allow the .NET Core CLI to discover the extension in future calls, we added the `task.prependpath` task to add the tool folder to the path.
 We'll uninstall the tool when we are finished using it in [Uninstall the CLI tool on the host](#uninstall-the-cli-tool-on-the-host).

+We also have a [reusable template](https://github.com/microsoft/NLU.DevOps/blob/master/.azdo/templates/steps/install-dotnet-nlu.yml) that installs `dotnet-nlu`, bear in mind though that the template installs from a local NuGet package built from source.

 #### Installing NLU providers

 Some NLU providers are not available by default to the NLU.DevOps CLI.
 For example, if you create a [custom NLU provider for your NLU service](CliExtensions.md), you will need to [install that extension](CliExtensions.md#installing-the-extension) in the same way the NLU.DevOps CLI is installed (or supply the path via the [--include](Test.md#-i---include) option).
 For example, we use a mock provider for some aspects of integration.
 Here's how you would install the `dotnet-nlu-mock` NLU provider: